 Use Cases for Service Function Chaining

-Service Function Chaining (SFC) is versatile and can be applied in various scenarios to enhance network performance and security.
-Here are some common use cases:
+Service Function Chaining (SFC) is versatile and can be applied in various scenarios to enhance network efficiency and security.
+Here are some notable use cases:

 Challenges in Implementing Service Function Chaining